sociocs/sociocs-docs/settings/preferences.md

 # Preferences

 !!!
-All Preference changes are applicable at the organization level, which means they apply to all the users in your business account.
+All preferences are at the organization level, which means they apply to all the users in your business account.
 !!!

 ## How to go to *Preferences*?